+Several documentaries have been made for people suffering from addiction.
 Documentaries combine the power of a story with the realism of life.
 They can be a potent examination and statement on any topic including addiction and recovery.

 Seeing them can help a person struggling with addiction to feel a connection with others who have been where he or she has been.
-They can inspire someone to seek treatment and make a better life for themselves, or to stay clean and sober and avoid relapse.
+They can inspire someone to seek treatment and make a better life for themselves.
+To some extent, it may also help them stay clean and sober and avoid relapse.

 1) The Anonymous People

 Over 20 million people in the United States struggle with substance abuse issues.
 The Anonymous People, a documentary from 2013, takes a broad look at the problem.
 It follows the lives of a number of people in recovery, from corporate executives to volunteer workers.

 The purpose is to destigmatize the subject of addiction recovery.
 Throughout The Anonymous People, people in recovery become brothers and sisters, sons and daughters, moms and dads.

 The goal is to change the public’s perception of addiction and treatment and, they hope, its response to the problem.